Natick Lawn Grubs Control Services

 Contact Natick's Department of Public Works for Grub-Damaged Turf Disposal & Treatment Debris Management

 Proper disposal of grub-damaged turf and treatment debris is essential for environmental protection and regulatory compliance in Natick.
-Seasonal yard waste collection runs from April–November; only biodegradable paper bags are accepted, as required by the Massachusetts Department of Environmental Protection.
-The Transfer Station operates during posted hours and requires resident permits or stickers, with fees based on load type.
-Dispose of grub-infested turf, thatch, and soil plugs from core aeration according to municipal guidelines.
+Seasonal yard waste collection runs from April–November, requiring biodegradable paper bags only—plastic bags are strictly prohibited per Massachusetts Department of Environmental Protection guidelines.
+Residents must follow Transfer Station procedures, including operating hours, permit/sticker requirements, and applicable fees.
+Grub-infested turf, thatch, and soil plugs from core aeration should be separated for collection.
 Post-treatment renovation debris, such as removed turf and overseeding waste, should be coordinated with municipal composting programs.
-Pesticide containers must be triple-rinsed, documented, and brought to household hazardous waste events—never placed in regular trash or recycling.
-Disposal in streets, gutters, or storm drains is strictly prohibited, as it violates MS4 stormwater regulations.
+Pesticide containers must be triple-rinsed, documented, and brought to household hazardous waste events—never disposed of in regular trash or recycling.
+Disposal in streets, gutters, or storm drains is strictly prohibited and constitutes an MS4 violation.
+For guidance, contact:

 Natick Department of Public Works